• Skip to primary navigation

 To prepare the jackfruit, first, you will need to drain the jackfruit chunks and transfer them to a kitchen towel.
 Gather the edges of the kitchen towel and squeeze the jackfruit to extract as much water as possible.
 Break up the jackfruit chunks with your fingers by pulling them apart and cutting any hard chunks into smaller bits with a knife.

-Pulled jackfruit in bowl
+Pulled jackfruit in a white bowl

 Step 3: Make The Filling